The Princess Guide (The Simpsons): Production

+Cultural references

+The title of the episode is a reference to the 1987 film, The Princess Bride.

+Moe recites a parody of Goodnight Moon when going to sleep.
+Kemi leaves Moe with the Nigerian books, Things Fall Apart and Home And Exile by Chinua Achebe, The Famished Road by Ben Okri and The Thing Around Your Neck by Chimamanda Ngozi Adichie.

 Reception

+Viewing figures

 The episode received a 1.8 rating and was watched by a total of 3.93 million people, making it the second most watched show on Fox that night, behind the series premiere of The Last Man on Earth.

+Critical response

 Dennis Perkins of The A.V.
 Club gave the episode an A−, saying "Resting the show on Moe’s shoulders has been done before, sure—but never in so gracefully funny a manner as this.
 While never sacrificing Moe’s inherent and necessary misanthropy and general creepiness, the episode nonetheless builds a refreshingly warm and funny story around him.
 Honestly, it’s the best episode of season 26 so far."

+Tony Sokol of Den of Geek gave this episode 4 out of 5 stars.
+He called it a solid episode and highlighted the sight gags and jokes.

 Furthermore, Bakwa did a two-part series on The Simpsons, wherein, bloggers, writers, cultural thinkers and academics were asked to comment on the episode.
 Most of the reactions highlighted poor research, one-dimensional characters, the challenge of portraying believable Nigerians, and the episode’s relatable character, Princess Kemi.

+Awards and nominations

-Hank Azaria won the Award for Outstanding Character Voice-Over Performance at the 67th Primetime Emmy Awards for his roles in the episode as Moe and the Pedicab driver.
+Hank Azaria won the Award for Outstanding Character Voice-Over Performance at the 67th Primetime Creative Arts Emmy Awards for his roles in the episode as Moe and the Pedicab driver.
 He was one of three The Simpsons actors to be nominated.